-5.1 Authorised Corporate Director
+- 5.1 Authorised Corporate Director

 - 5.1.1 The authorised corporate director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
 The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).

-The ACD is authorised by the FCA to manage alternative investment funds and has been appointed as the AIFM of the Company. - 5.1.2 Registered Office and Head Office:
+- 5.1.2 Registered Office and Head Office: